-The Local Government Act 2000 sets out the functions which the Executive may perform.
+The Local Government Act 2000 and regulations made thereunder set out the functions which the Executive may perform.
 The Executive is not permitted to carry out any regulatory or staffing function.
 The Leader of the Council selects the Executive which is a maximum number of ten.
 'Portfolios' are given by the Leader to the individual Members of the Executive.